PedroZappa/42_minitalk/README.md

 ft_printf("%sOutbound msg's length = %d%s\n", CYN, msglen, NC);
 ```

-* Before the `client` starts sending the message we must first take the `message`'s length and send it to the `server` ahead of the message itself.
+*  and send it to the `server` ahead of the message itself.

 * This is done bit by bit using the function `ft_send_int`.
 ```c